darthwalsh/bin/apps/Art of the Problem - AI.md

 - can have multiple neurons with other splits, which divide up the region with many slices Then the next region of neurons as an easy job just picking which regions it wants
 - doesn't account for Non-Linear neurons
-	- [ ] i thought that combinations of linear was lacking an essential piece that you need a different activation function for...?
+	- [ ] i thought that combinations of linear was lacking an essential piece that you need a different [[ActivationFunction]] for...?
-	- [ ] Maybe try to find that video that built up an explanation/motivation of non-linear functions, and how the "if x < 0 then y=0; else y = x" function was a "universal function approximator"

 ## [ChatGPT: 30 Year History - How AI Learned to Talk](https://www.youtube.com/watch?v=OFS90-FX6pg)
 Hofstadter: "\[about understanding language] if I were to take an hour in doing something, then chatGPT might take one second"